Politics of air conditioning

-There is a longstanding political controversy about air conditioning, particularly in the nations of Europe, where the technology is relatively unadopted.
-The strongest opposition generally originates from environmentalists, European federalists, and left-wing parties, while supporters tend to be from the political right.
+There is a political controversy about air conditioning, especially in South Asia, partly due to the cost of electricity, unit prices, and the cost for governments to upgrade electrical grids.
+There have been protests against power cuts in India, Pakistan and Bangladesh.

-Most European governments have not adopted air conditioning, and there is strong opposition in many countries to its adoption, often linked to ideas that it is inherently against the notions of European culture, environmentally unfriendly, and elitist.
-Opposition, however, has generally softened in recent years.
+Europe is getting hotter faster than other continents, and in the 2020s Europe suffered many deaths due to the lack of air conditioning: less than a quarter of households had it.
+Air conditioning is an important part of adapting to climate change.

 In the United States, where air conditioning is widely adopted, political energy revolves around inequality in who has access to air conditioning.
+Air conditioning is also viewed as a necessity in Southeast Asia.
+But as green policies move forward, local discussions are now focusing on how to set the right temperature and exactly when or how many people are needed to turn it on.
+Meanwhile, in Northeast Asian countries with four distinct seasons, newer HVAC technology that generates heat in winter and functions as air conditioning in summer have drawn significant attention.
+While governments claim it is necessary to phase out inefficient cooling units and kerosene heaters, whether society can bear the costs of mandatory upgrades for environmental causes has also become a focal point of public debate.

 By country

-Australia
+India

-Air conditioning is generally not a substantial issue in Australian politics, as a large majority of citizens have adopted it.
+Protesters have accused the government of favouring richer customers when supplying electricity.

 France

 Air conditioning is rare in France.
-Support is polarised by ideology, with right-wing parties favouring and left-wing parties opposing its adoption.
 As of August 2025, the only major party to explicitly support the mass adoption of air conditioning is France's right-wing populist National Rally, with leader Marine Le Pen calling on the nation to have a plan to widely adopt air conditioning in the coming years.
-Left-wing parties have generally opposed the measures as harmful to the environment and against European culture.

 United Kingdom

 The climate of the United Kingdom is temperate, and the installation rate of home air conditioning systems had historically been low.
-In June 2025, the director of the Air Conditioning Company in London said that demand for portable air-conditioning units had increasing by 625 percent compared with the previous year.
+In June 2025, the director of the Air Conditioning Company in London said that demand for portable air-conditioning units had increased by 625% compared to the previous year.
 The homeware retail chain Robert Dyas said that from 2019 to 2024, its stores had seen a 4,000 percent increase in the sale of fans and air-conditioning units.

 Proponents of air conditioning in the United Kingdom include Conservative Member of Parliament Jack Rankin, who said in 2025 that it was "ridiculous that in a country facing record heat, it’s still so hard to install air con at home", and blamed "enviro-loons" and "outdated nanny state rules."
+The Liberal Democrats say that air conditioning should be mandatory in schools and health facilities and when new houses are built.
+In 2026 the Labour government removed VAT on electricity.